 What You Should Do If Your Suction Line Freezes

 If you notice frost on your suction line, check whether everything is running as it should.
 Check whether the motors are working and the fans are blowing air.
 If you don’t notice any problem, turn off the system to avoid causing further damage.

 Remove the air filter and clean it to ensure the problem doesn’t result from blocked airflow.
 If the air filter is too restrictive or old, replace it.
 Keep in mind that many factors could cause the suction line to freeze.
 Sometimes the problem may be hard to detect.
 Instead of guessing what the problem is, call an HVAC professional to assist you.

 You can ask your HVAC professional to install a freeze stat.
 This device monitors the temperature of the heat exchanger.
 If the temperature falls slightly above freezing, the freeze stat initiates a protective action and keeps the suction line from freezing.

 How to Keep Suction Line from Freezing

 Most problems with the HVAC system occur due to a lack of regular maintenance.
 If you don’t maintain your HVAC system, it will become inefficient.
 As a result, it will take longer to achieve the temperature you want in your house.
 Inefficiencies will also cost you more in power bills.

 In addition, lack of maintenance can accelerate the rate of wear and tear and the HVAC components.
 If serious damages occur, you’d incur extra costs replacing those damaged components.
 So it’s highly recommended that you have an HVAC professional clean the system once a year.

-If you’re looking for an HVAC professional in Jacksonville, reach out to Air Waves Heating and Cooling.
+If you’re looking for an HVAC professional in Jacksonville, reach out to Air Waves Heating & Cooling LLC.
 We can help with inspection, cleaning, maintenance, and even replacement of the system.
 Feel free to contact us for questions, consultations, or appointments.